cbrunet/typo3-cb_foundation/Documentation/UserManual.rst

 In fact, you can use anything that is in the `official documentation`_.

 You simply need to integrade the needed markups and CSS classes to your HTML or Fluid templates.
+Here are some :ref:`examples`.

 However, to simplify the process, we already provide you some plugins you can directly integrate to the content of your website.